-Related party Type of relationship transaction Transaction amount Balance owed 2019 2018 2019 2018 Companies in which Sales to related party 1,754 1,680 806 1,320 directors or their immediate family have a significant/ controlling interest Purchase from related party 1,268 1,668 - - Associates Dividends received 145 284 - - Joint ventures Sales of assets to the group 160 40 - -
+Related party Related party Type of ction Balance owed relationship transaction amou ınt 2020 2019 2020 2019 Companies in which Sales to related party 1,438 1,680 806 1,320 directors or their immediate family have a significant/ controlling interest Purchase from related party 1,040 1,668 - - Associates Dividends received 145 284 - - Joint ventures Sales of assets to the group 160 40 - -

-IAS 24.17 An entity shall disclose key management personnel compensation in total and for each of the following categories:
+- IAS 24.17 An entity shall disclose key management personnel compensation in total and for each of the following categories:

 - (a) short-term employee benefits

 - (b) post-employment benefits

 - (c) other long-term benefits

 - (d) termination benefits

 - (e) share-based payment.

 - IAS 34.16A (e) ...an entity shall include the following information, in the notes to its interim financial statements, if not disclosed elsewhere in the interim financial report.

 - (e) issues, repurchases and repayments of debt and equity securities.

 - IAS 34.15B (i) The following is a list of events and transactions for which disclosures would be required if they are significant: the list is not exhaustive.

-.. any loan default or breach of a loan agreement that has not been remedied on or before the end of the reporting period
+any loan default or breach of a loan agreement that has not been remedied on or before the end of the reporting period